helene-todd/PCBS_CellularAutomata/README.md

 # PCBS_CellularAutomata

-## Prior programming skills

-During my bachelor degree in mathematics, I took a few basic programming courses : programming in C++, introduction to object-oriented programming in Java and introduction to Python.

 ## Introduction

 A cellular automaton is a discrete dynamical system that models behaviours based on a certain set of rules.
 It is represented by a collection of cells in an infinite grid that evolve through time, depending on the states of their neighbours.